priestjim/chef-openresty/README.md

 ## ohai_plugin.rb

 This recipe provides an Ohai plugin as a template.
-It is automatically incldued by the `default.rb` recipe.
+It is automatically included by the `default.rb` recipe.

 ## fair_module.rb, http_*_module.rb, upload_progress_module.rb